bashtools/mokctl/README.md

 Build a verifiably conformant kubernetes cluster in containers.

+## Documentation

+The FAQ, Kubernetes the Hard Way using `mokctl`, integrating the Parser in your own project, and how `mokctl` was created is in the [docs section](/docs/README.md).

 ### Try mokctl

 Take note of the [Status](#status) below and the [Releases](https://github.com/mclarkson/my-own-kind/releases) page.